Pay Cycles and Periods

 • Pay Frequency explains how often payroll repeats for a given employee group.

-• Payroll Cutoff explains the deadline after which ordinary changes usually stop flowing into the current run.
+• Payroll Cutoff explains when changes stop flowing into the current run.

 • Partial Pay Period explains payroll treatment when the employee is active for only part of the normal cycle.